bvberkum/Arduino-docs/Mpe/Cassette328P/main.rst

 Issues

-- RF24 can sent 32 bytes at most, only haf of JeeNode/RF12
+- RF24 can sent 32 bytes at most, only half of JeeNode/RF12
--

 Roles
   reporter
     - nodes reports changes for attached sensors, or last value upon report.
     - normally report over radio.

   logger
     - node reads radio packets, writes to serial.
       Keep some log stats?

 Ideas:
   repeater
     - node repeats what it heard, either serial or radio

 Modules
   nRF24L01+